phenixphp/phenix-docs/src/guide/controllers.md

 ## Responses

-The default design of Phenix includes JSON type responses and in plain text, binary responses will be added very soon, the `Phenix\Http\Response` class is the component responsible for facilitating server responses and is a wrapper of the `Amp\Http\Server\Response` class.
+The default design of Phenix includes JSON type responses and plain text responses.
+Binary responses will be added very soon.
+The `Phenix\Http\Response` class is the component responsible for facilitating server responses and is a wrapper of the `Amp\Http\Server\Response` class.
 The global helper `response` is a function that allows you to create instances of the `Phenix\Http\Response` class in an elegant way.

 ### Plain responses

-The `plain` method returns a response with a `Content-type` header equal to `text/plain`, this method accepts two arguments, the first a string and a second argument that corresponds to the HTTP status code.
+The `plain` method returns a response with a `Content-type` header equal to `text/plain`.
+This method accepts two arguments, the first a string and a second argument that corresponds to the HTTP status code.

 ```php
 return response()->plain('Hello, world!' .
 PHP_EOL);